HughG/holygradle-plugins/developer-readme.md

     For this open File > Settings > Appearance & Behavior > Path Variables here you should add a setting for GRADLE_USER_HOME with the path to your gradle cache.
  - You may also need to configure IntelliJ to point to your installed JDK, in the "Project Structure" dialog.
+  - Visual Studio 2017 with C++ support, and the Windows 8.1 SDK, to build credential-store.
+   - In the Visual Studio 2017 installer, on the "Individual Components" tab, you need to select "Compilers, build tools, and runtimes > Windows Universal CRT SDK" or you'll get an error about being unable to find `stdio.h` when compiling `stdafx.h`.
- - Optionally, an Artifactory server configured with:
+ - For publishing, an Artifactory server configured with:
    - an Ivy repository for publishing Gradle plugins to.
 It should support releases and snapshots.
    - a remote repo pointing to Maven Central
    - one for publishing plugin snapshots for testing modifications to plugins without affecting existing plugin users.